johann1301s/menu/README.md

 The first argument is the name of the new slide and the second argument decides if the new slide is to enter from right or left.
 Valid values are therefore 'l' and 'r'.
 ## Important notes

 It is intended that each slide has a shadow, and this shadow spans an area over other slides.
-Therefore a slide lying to the right, cant lie immediately next to the active slide because this would show an unwanted shadow and introduce a gap during animation.
-The best way to solve this is to introduce a spacing between the slides on the right and the active slide.
-This spacing is set to equal the sum of the shadows blur and spread.
-The width of the slides is equal to the width of the menu container plus the spacing.
-Make sure to keep this in mind when you start implementing each slides content.
+Therefore a slide lying to the right, cant lie immediately next to the menu container because this would show an unwanted shadow on the active slide.
+The best way to solve this is to extend the width of the slide container.
+This extended spacing is set to equal the sum of the shadows blur and spread.
+The slides on the right will now lie immediately next to the active slide.
+This extended width will make sure no gap appears during animation and that no shadow is visible on the active slide.
+Make sure to keep this in mind when you start implementing the component content in each slide.

-The width of the slide container.
+The width of the slide container is extended in the following way.

 ```
 width: calc( 100% + ${ spread + blur } );
 ```

-To overcome this, i suggest setting the width of the content using calc.
+This will cause overflow in the content of the slide.
+To overcome this, i suggest setting the width of the content using the calc css function.

 ```
 width: calc( 100% - ${ spread + blur } );